 Brampton's population will reflect the aging trend of the Canadian population as a whole.
 In anticipation of the needs of older people as well as the need to conserve energy, the Plan emphasizes an integrated, pedestrian oriented urban structure with community services and shopping readily accessible in the Downtown and throughout the City.
-This Plan aims to facilitate the mobility of our aging population so that they may take full advantage of the many community services and programs available in Brampton such as assisted living, dietary services, and health care.
+This Plan aims to facilitate the mobility of our aging population so that they may take full advantage of the many community services and health care.
 The aging population must be able to optimize the enjoyment and independence of their lives free of any impediments.